 - Canvas Luggage that is a light tan hue and comes from Behr.

-- Scandinavian Sky by Pittsburg Paints is a soft blue-green hue with a tinge of gray for the perfect Scandinavian color choice.
+- Scandinavian Sky by PPG is a soft blue-green hue with a tinge of gray for the perfect Scandinavian color choice.

 - Smoke Screen, also from Pittsburg Paints, is a great gray color choice.